fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - [What is a Natural Food](https://www.npr.org/sections/thesalt/2016/05/08/477057872/what-is-natural-food-a-riddle-wrapped-in-notions-of-good-and-evil).
 Is the idea of natural food essentially a moral judgement about how much technology should or should not be applied to food?
 Can any clear demarcation between
 - Warren Belasco, _Appetite for Change_, 111--131 (War of the Metaphors).

+{% include alert.html class='danger' title='DUE: QUIZ' text="
+We have our first quiz this week!
+It's mostly a quiz on the syllabus to make sure we're clear on a few keys aspects of the class.
+There are a few questions related to Friday's reading and discussion as well.
+"%}

 ## 2: Improving Nature
 As the U.S. industrialized and urbanized rapidly throughout the 19th century, many people got further away from their food and started buying a lot more of it.
 This week we look at how developments in urbanization, transportation, and food production touted how much they were improving nature.
 In the cases of meat extract and cereal, we see how a main goal was make it more digestible than the natural, raw product.
 Food ads from the turn of the century show how producers began to claim how they were both capturing and improving nature, a theme we still see today in every aisle of the grocery store.